Remove Pages from GIF with GroupDocs.Redaction in Java

 Implementation Guide

-Load the animated GIF file into a Redactor object.
+First, load the animated GIF into a Redactor object.
+This prepares the file for further inspection and modification.

 final Redactor redactor = new Redactor("YOUR_DOCUMENT_DIRECTORY/animated.gif");